TD142/thomas-daley-capstone-client/README.md

 ## Additional Notes

-Sound will only work on ios if not on silent mode.
-This is due to ios configuration when playing web audio sounds.
+Sound will only work on iOS if not on silent mode.
+This is due to iOS configuration when playing web audio sounds.